Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/09-form-mgmnt/03-page.md

 Most browsers display these groups with a line around the edge.
 This presentation of this grouping can be altered with CSS and also help clarify data groups to users.

 <div class="codepen-embed">
-  <p data-height="600" data-theme-id="30567" data-slug-hash="RLjaPK" data-default-tab="html,result" data-user="Media-Ed-Online" data-embed-version="2" data-pen-title="Topic-05: Grouping Form Elements" class="codepen"></p>
+  <p data-height="600" data-theme-id="30567" data-slug-hash="oNxVePE" data-default-tab="html,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Grouping Form Elements" class="codepen"></p>
 </div>